unicef/publicgoods-toolkit/introduction.md

 bureaucratic, and shouldn't ever affect the substance of a project.
 For the purposes of this discussion, the key takeaway is that permissive licenses allow you to make *proprietary* copies.
-They allow you to take open source code and make things that themselves are not open source.
+They allow you to take open-source code and make things that themselves are not open-source.

 The Apache Software License is similarly permissive and similarly bureaucratic.
 Its primary differences from the other permissive